Aleutian disease

 Aleutian disease, also known as mink plasmacytosis, is a disease which causes spontaneous abortion and death in minks and ferrets.
-It is caused by Carnivore amdoparvovirus 1 (also known as Aleutian disease virus, ADV), a highly contagious parvovirus in the genus Amdoparvovirus.
+It is caused by Aleutian mink disease virus (also known as Aleutian disease virus, ADV), a highly contagious parvovirus in the genus Amdoparvovirus.

 The virus has been found as a natural infection in the Mustelidae family within mink, ferrets, otters, polecats, stone and pine martens and within other carnivores such as skunks, genets, foxes and raccoons.
 This is most commonly explained as because they all share resources and habitats.

 History

 Aleutian disease was first recognized in ranch-raised mink in 1956.
 The disease was so named because it was first found in mink with the Aleutian coat color gene, a gun-metal grey pelt.
 It was assumed that the disease was a result of poor genetics, but it was later found that minks of all coat colors were susceptible to the disease—but tend to have a lower mortality compared with Aleutian mink.

 In the 1960s, it was common practice for mink ranchers to make their own distemper vaccines by homogenizing tissue from distemper-infected mink, making suspensions, and injecting all the mink on their ranch.
 This practice led to a severe outbreak of AD on a Connecticut ranch, with a mortality of almost 100% in less than 6 months.

 The disease spread from minks to ferrets, as the two were raised on the same farms.

 Aleutian disease has also more currently been found among free range mink throughout Europe and North America.
 It is speculated that the disease has been transferred from farmed mink to those in the wild.
 This is most commonly due to escapees within farms, who when free are hybridizing with wild mink.
 There are different strains of this disease which have been documented.